asyncio sync

 Here's how you might do that:

-# Run the function in a separate thread
+function running in a separate thread.
+The create_task

 Potential Applications